 Donor Breast Milk

 The Hearts Milk Bank provides more information and support for accessing donor milk on their webpage: https://heartsmilkbank.org/milk/ The HMB does not request or accept payment directly from parents.
 If breastfeeding is impossible, for example as a result of previous mastectomies or medication use that is contraindicated in lactation, then contacting them early during pregnancy helps their planning.
-We encourage applications for funding for donor milk to be made to your local Clinical Commissioning Group, and this can be done with the support of your GP.
+We encourage applications for funding for donor milk to be made to your local Integrated Care Board (ICB), and this can be done with the support of your GP.
 We are happy to provide information and support for this process.

-If funding is not granted by the CCG, then the Human Milk Foundation may be able to provide some funding towards donor milk use.
+If funding is not granted by the ICB, then the Human Milk Foundation may be able to provide some funding towards donor milk use.

-If you are a doctor working in the community, and would like to enquire about using donor milk for either a sick baby or a mother who cannot breastfeed for medical reasons, please email us on info@heartsmilkbank.org
+If you are a doctor working in the community, and would like to enquire about using donor milk for either a sick baby or a mother who cannot breastfeed for medical reasons, please email: info@heartsmilkbank.org

 Please see the Tongue-Tie page of Remedy.